lucasleal7/Prediction_spam/README.md

 Step 9: Final evaluation of the model on the test set, analyzing performance in spam message detection with a focus on the recall metric to reduce false negatives.

 Step 10: Performing practical tests with simulated messages, identifying limitations such as class imbalance, and suggesting improvements such as using TF-IDF, balancing techniques, and hyperparameter tuning.

-#  Treinamento do Modelo
+#  Model Training

-## Escolha do Modelo MLPClassifier
+## Choice of the MLPClassifier Model

 To classify the SMS messages in the dataset into two categories — spam and ham (non-spam) — the MLPClassifier (Multi-Layer Perceptron) algorithm was selected.
 This is a supervised neural network model from the Scikit-learn library.
 The choice of this classifier was based on technical criteria, performance, and alignment with the project's objectives, as detailed below: